ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 ### Windows

 First, you should copy the original Aquaria folder game.
 The randomizer will possibly modify the game so that the original game will stop working.
-Copying the folder will guarantee that the original game keep on working.
+Copying the folder will guarantee that the original game keeps on working.
-Also, in Windows, the save files are store in the Aquaria folder.
-So copying the Aquaria folder for every Multiworld game you play will make sure that every game have their own save game.
+Also, in Windows, the save files are stored in the Aquaria folder.
+So copying the Aquaria folder for every Multiworld game you play will make sure that every game has their own save game.

-Unzip the Aquaria randomizer release and copy every unzipped files in the Aquaria game folder.
+Unzip the Aquaria randomizer release and copy all unzipped files in the Aquaria game folder.
 The unzipped files are those:
 - aquaria_randomizer.exe
 - OpenAL32.dll